Frito-Lay Burns Clean with Propane Autogas

 Their fleet now has nearly 120 propane autogas powered Ford E350 vans with ROUSH CleanTech systems, and autogas refueling equipment installed on-site at several locations.

-Glenn Reynolds, Fleet Manager for Frito-Lay’s Mid-American Region, explained how “In 2007, Frito-Lay and PepsiCo began a concentrated, nationwide effort to reduce emissions and conserve fuel.”
+According to Glenn Reynolds, Fleet Manager for Frito-Lay’s Mid-American Region, explained how “In 2007, Frito-Lay and PepsiCo began a concentrated, nationwide effort to reduce emissions and conserve fuel.”

 “Propane autogas works well in our old gas vehicles.”